allure-framework/allure-csharp/src/Allure.TestingPlatform/README.md

 ### Adapter checklist

 - Register one embedded runtime under a stable, adapter-specific name.
+- Choose the direct or binding test execution coordinator to match the framework's UID and message-ordering behavior.
-- Use the exact MTP test-node UID in Allure test updates.
+- With direct coordination, use the exact MTP test-node UID in Allure test updates.
+With binding coordination, use a unique execution UID and publish its binding and finish messages.
 - Choose a correlation strategy and provide a matching `ICorrelationContext`.
 - Map the framework context through `ExecutionStateContext`, including parallel execution.
 - Publish balanced lifecycle messages and preserve parent-child ordering.